 One of the most disarming things about “Happy-Go-Lucky” is how damned normal it is.

-Its central character, a London grade-school teacher who goes by the nickname Poppy, is utterly without guile or malice.
-Played by Sally Hawkins ("Cassandra's Dream," "The Painted Veil"), this 30-year-old single woman isn't nursing deep psychological wounds or agonizing through bouts of loneliness and depression.
-She likes to knock back a few with her mates at the local pub, but there are no dark insinuations of self-medication.
+London grade-school teacher Poppy (Sally Hawkins) is utterly without guile or malice.
+This 30-year-old single woman isn’t nursing deep psychological wounds or agonizing through bouts of loneliness and depression.

 Her unvarnished cheerfulness makes the film a bit revolutionary in its own modest way.
-Writer-director Mike Leigh, whose credits include 1996's "Secrets & Lies" and 2004's "Vera Drake," is not one to shy away from angst, but "Happy-Go-Lucky" has the gumption to present compassion, kindness and good cheer as traits that aren't emblematic of anything beyond what they appear to be: decency.
+Writer-director Mike Leigh is not one to shy away from angst, but “Happy-Go-Lucky” has the gumption to present compassion, kindness and good cheer as traits that aren’t emblematic of anything beyond what they appear to be: decency.